Pain & Injury Clinic, Spalding

 COULD ONE OF YOUR LEGS BE LONGER THAN THE OTHER?

-THERE ARE TWO TYPES OF LEG LENGTH DISCREPANCY
+ANATOMICAL LEG LENGTH DISCREPANCY

-The first type is anatomical leg length discrepancy.
-This type of leg length discrepancy is to do with actual bone length, and is either present at birth (a developmental abnormality) or occurs at some point in life, perhaps due to a traumatic injury, joint replacement or degenerative condition.
 In these cases, a specialist will be the person telling you that you have a leg length discrepancy.
-It is very unlikely that you would have a leg length discrepancy that causes you any issues but not know about it until some kind of therapist tells you in your forties!
+It is very unlikely that you would have a leg length discrepancy that cures you any issues but not know about it until some kind of therapist tells you about it in your 40s!

 The second type of leg length discrepancy is known as functional leg length discrepancy.
 This type of leg length discrepancy occurs when both legs are the same length, but the person holds themselves in a way to mean that the legs are no longer symmetrical.
 An obvious example of this would be if someone positions themselves when they stand in such a way to move their hips or roll their ankle in order to make one leg functionally longer (or shorter!) than the other.